 Sorted roughly by price.
 Within MTM, fabric, quality, value, and customer service are worthwhile considerations, but don't ignore styling!
 You should like your suit!
 Also note that in many MTM shops, you will be dealing with a salesperson and not a real tailor.
 Tailors are better at measuring, spotting adjustments, and making changes on the spot.
 Salespeople are better at convincing you to spend money.

 - Indochino (non-tracking link), very roughly $300 for a suit with frequent sales.
-Generally not recommended, but not awful.
+Not great, but probably not the worst option.

 - Men's Warehouse, starting at $360 for a suit.
 Avoid this option.
 Men's Warehouse is generally bad quality, bad service, and the hard sell.
 The $800 Joseph Abboud tier is probably not as bad, but still overpriced, unless you really need a suit Made in America but can't afford one of the good ones.
 You have much, much better options in NYC.